MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orch/manage/add-annotation-to-message.md

 | HPOM Port   | The port used to connect to the HPOM management server.   | Integer   |
 | HPOM Username   | The name of the HPOM used to connect to the HPOM management server. | String   |

+>[!TIP]
-<br><br><strong>Tip </strong><br> When used in conjunction with the Create Message activity care must be taken to ensure that the Message ID is associated with an original message.
-Using the Message ID of a duplicate message that has been correlated by HP Operations Manager will cause the Add Annotation to Message activity to fail. <br><br>
+>When used in conjunction with the Create Message activity care must be taken to ensure that the Message ID is associated with an original message.
+Using the Message ID of a duplicate message that has been correlated by HP Operations Manager will cause the Add Annotation to Message activity to fail.

 ## Other Activities